freshcode/pjsip/README.md

 # PJSIP

+WARNING: This branch is locked to the latest 2.5.5 release of PJSIP; you should only be using this if your project is absolutely required to use this version of the library.
+This version has been modified to include OPUS.

+We highly recommend you use the latest library from https://github.com/chebur/pjsip instead.

 PJSIP is a free and open source multimedia communication library written in C language implementing standard based protocols such as SIP, SDP, RTP, STUN, TURN, and ICE.

 ## Features